 Find the right door situation for any educational environment.

-Education buildings need to have door openings and applications that not only function efficiently but that also stand up to the high traffic and abuse of an educational environment.
+Education environments need to not only have door openings and applications that function seamlessly but also that stand up to the high traffic and abuse of any educational environment.
 DORMA provides a variety of products for any type of door application.

 The German town of Aschersleben, known as the "Gateway to the Harz" (a region of great natural beauty) has in its midst a real architectural gem: the educational campus "Bildungszentrum Bestehornpark".
 In renovating and converting the former Bestehorn paper mill on the three-hectare site, the architects Lederer Ragnasdóttir Oei of Stuttgart rewrote the rule book for educational architecture in the state of Sachsen-Anhalt.

 The “Margarete-Steiff-Schule” in Stuttgart and its students are confronted by their own particular challenges on a daily basis.
 All 150 children and teenagers are significantly hampered by their physical limitations, with many having to bear major and multiple disabilities.
 The school has now been extended, providing room not only for further classrooms and specialist teaching facilities but also a new focal point for the school in both the spatial and the social meaning.

 Having had an extension of 2000 m2 floor space added to its existing layout, Ennepetal’s Reichenbach Gymnasium high school can now offer not only enhanced all-day education but also a whole new range of facilities and services.
 In architectural terms, too, the project has been a resounding success, with a stylish interchange of solid and glazed elements creating fascinating visual aspects.
 The individual building components are a reflection of one another, their position creating an attractively framed external area suitable for a wide range of activities.